Course Title

 Module 1: Managing Staff

-In Managing Staff, this module will support new managers in building a strong foundation in staff supervision and leadership within the unique context of human services.
-Participants explore key areas such as recruitment, onboarding, performance management, and employee development.
+Stepping into a management role is both exciting and challenging.
+This module supports new managers in building a strong foundation in staff supervision and leadership within the unique context of human services.
+Participants explore key areas of performance management and employee development.
 With a focus on real-world application, the course introduces practical tools and strategies for navigating new responsibilities.
 Topics include Self-Determination Theory, staff motivation, and effective feedback.
 Through guided self-reflection, participants begin developing a personal management style while learning to foster engagement and autonomy.
-The module also addresses organizational culture, unconscious bias, and managing a diverse workforce.
 Participants will gain actionable skills, greater self-awareness, and the confidence to lead with purpose and empathy.

 Module 2: Managing Teams

-In Managing Teams, this module will support new managers in human services in building the skills to lead effective, collaborative teams.
-Building on concepts from Module 1, Managing Teams introduces core strategies for navigating the challenges and opportunities of team leadership in human services settings.
+This module supports new managers in human services in building the skills to lead effective, collaborative teams.
+Building on concepts from Module 1, it introduces core strategies for navigating the challenges and opportunities of team leadership in human services settings.
 A central feature is the DISC (Dominance, Influence, Steadiness, Conscientiousness) assessment, which helps participants understand their leadership style.
-Using their DISC profile, participants set individual management goals and apply them to real-world scenarios like team motivation, problem-solving, and efficiency.
-The module also explores process improvement tools that leverage team strengths, enhance performance, and address the impact of funders and other external stakeholders.
+Using their DISC profile, participants set individual management goals and apply them to their real-world team management scenarios.
+The module also explores action-centered and situational leadership, focusing on how managers in human services can adjust their leadership approach to staff readiness and needs while attending to task completion, team cohesion, and individual well-being.
 Participants leave with a deeper understanding of their leadership approach and practical tools to guide, support, and motivate their teams toward shared goals.

 Learning Objectives